rfedoruk/Roman-Blog/Roman-Blog/content/posts/plan-for-the-next-year.md

 I think the only viable solution is prioritize enough sleep, if I want to wake up at 5am every morning but I get home at 3 then it is not worth the consistency to sacrifice sleep like that.
 Probably best solution is to try to have the same morning routine no matter when I wake up.
 So, the rule is if I am able to, I will wake up at 5:15, if I can't then it is what it is.
 I think the cutoff will be if I am not asleep by 12:00, then just try to get at least 7 and a half hours of sleep, if before 12:00, then wake up 5:15.
 Obviously all of this is subject to change, but I want to try it consistently for a month at least before giving up on it.

+So what is the morning routine?
+Here is what I'm thinking:

+* Wake up 5:15
+* Immediately get feet on the ground, I'm tired of laying in bed for an hour, just get up.
+* Get on scale and record weight.
+* Drink some water, and get downstairs.
+* Read the bible for 15-20 minutes while eating the overnight oats that I should have prepared the preceding evening.
+* Come upstairs, sit down at desk and read non fiction book for 20-30 minutes, review what I have to get done that day, and get to work.

+So should take roughly an hour, if the day is a gym day then I immediately leave to go to the gym.

+#### Programming

+ Programming, pretty cool stuff.

+So in the first two months I want to finish the code academy full stack course, just so that I have a good idea of how the whole stack works and am able to make a full stack app.